-CBT Comparable Accommodation PBT Accommodation PBT Administration Guidelines General Administration Directions Clarified in Student's Native Language General Administration Directions Clarified in Student's Native Language Identification for SR/PNP: Student's SR/PNP must have General Administration Directions Clarified in Student's Native Language selected.
-Test Administrator Training: Test Administrator) (SR/PNP Column Reference CB) (by Test Administrator) Administrators providing this accommodation should be literate and fluent in English, as well as in the student's native language.
+CBT Comparable Accommodation PBT Accommodation PBT Administration Guidelines General Administration Directions Clarified in Student's Native Language (by Test Administrator) (SR/PNP Column ral nistration tions ied in ent's Native Jage st histrator) General Administration Directions Clarified in Student's Native Language (by Test Administrator) Before Testing: Identification for SR/PNP: Student's SR/ PNP must have General Administration Directions Clarified in Student's Native Language selected.
+Test Administrator Training: Test Administrators providing this accommodation should be literate and fluent in English, as well as in the student's Reference CB) native language.
 During Testing: The Test Administrator clarifies general administration directions only in the student's native language.
 Test Administrators, or other qualified interpreters, providing this accommodation should ideally be literate and fluent in English, as well as in the student's native language; or Test Administrator may be assisted by a translator who speaks the language of the student, if available.
-Large Print Large Print Before Testing: Edition of the Mathematics Assessment in Edition of the Mathematics Assessment in Identification for SR/PNP: Student's SR/PNP must have Large Print Edition selected.
-Spanish (SR/PNP Column Reference BP and CE) Spanish Materials: Large Print Test Kit includes a large print assessment booklet, standard test booklet or answer document for transcription, and supplementary large print mathematics materials (large print ruler and protractor), when appropriate.
-Test Administrator Training: Test Administrators of students with visual impairments must review: o Appendix K: Illinois Assessment of Readiness for Students with Visual Impairment, Including Blindness. o Appendix A: Accessibility Features and Accommodations for Students Taking the Paper-Based Illinois Assessment of Readiness. o Test Administrators providing this accommodation should ideally be literate and fluent in English and Spanish, or may be assisted by a translator, if available, since test administration directions will be read to the student in Spanish.
+Large Print Edition of the Mathematics Assessment in Spanish (SR/PNP Column Reference BP and CE) Large Print Edition of the Mathematics Assessment in Spanish Before Testing: Identification for SR/PNP: Student's SR/PNP must have Large Print Edition selected.
+Materials: Large Print Test Kit includes a large print assessment booklet, standard test booklet or answer document for transcription, and supplementary large print mathematics materials (large print ruler and protractor), when appropriate.
+Test Administrator Training: Test Administrators of students with visual impairments must review: Appendix K: Illinois Assessment of Readiness for Students with Visual Impairment, Including Blindness.
+Appendix A: Accessibility Features and Accommodations for Students Taking the Paper-Based Illinois Assessment of Readiness.
+Test Administrators providing this accommodation should ideally be literate and fluent in English and Spanish, or may be assisted by a translator, if available, since test

-CBT Comparable Accommodation PBT Accommodation PBT Administration Guidelines Accommodation Accommodation During Testing: A large print paper-based form of the mathematics assessment in Spanish is available for a student with a visual impairment who is unable to take a computer-based assessment due to his or her disability.
+CBT Comparable Accommodation PBT Accommodation PBT Administration Guidelines During Testing: A large print paper-based form of the mathematics assessment in Spanish is available for a student with a visual impairment who is unable to take a computer-based assessment due to his or her disability.
 The font size for the large print edition will be 18 point on paper sized 14" x 18".
 Students will not record their answers in standard print test booklets or answer documents.
 Instead, students will circle their answers in the large print test booklets.
 Students will need to write their answers in boxes at the top of the answer grids, but they do not need to bubble in their answers.
 In the Test Administrator Scripts, there are several instances which instruct Test Administrators to demonstrate an activity or display information.
 Demonstrations should be conducted where they are visible for each student (e.g., on the board, near the student).
 After Testing: Responses must be transcribed verbatim in Spanish by a Test Administrator in a standard student test booklet or answer document, which is included in the Large Print Test Kit.
 Only transcribed responses will be scored.
 At least two persons must be present during transcription of student responses (one transcriber and one observer confirming accuracy).
 It is recommended that one of the individuals be a District Test Coordinator or School Test Coordinator.
 Refer to Appendix C: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses.